Tannakian fundamental groups of blended extensions: Application to the Hodge conjecture for 1-motives

 Let $\mathbf{DM}_1(\FF)$ be Deligne's abelian category of 1-motives over $\FF$ up to isogeny.
 Suppose that $\mathbf{MM}(\FF)$ is a tannakian category over $\QQ$ of mixed motives over $\FF$, with a $\QQ$-linear (covariant) functor

-the composition of which with the (exact, faithful, linear, tensor) Hodge realization functor $\fR^{H}: \mathbf{MM}(\FF)\rightarrow \mathbf{MHS}$ is the Hodge realization functor on 1-motives constructed by Deligne in \cite{De74} (thus in particular, $h$ is faithful and exact).
-Suppose moreover that $h$ behaves well with respect to duals, that is, for every 1-motive $M$ we have a canonical isomorphism $h(M^\ast)\cong h(M)^\vee(1)$, where $M^\ast$ is the Cartier dual of $M$ and $-^\vee$ is the dualizing functor in $\mathbf{MM}(\FF)$ in the tannakian sense.
-These requirements are basic, and any of the known constructions of a tannakian category of mixed motives (in particular, Nori's $\mathbf{NMM}(\FF)$) satisfies these conditions.
+the composition of which with the Hodge realization functor $\fR^{H}: \mathbf{MM}(\FF)\rightarrow \mathbf{MHS}$ (which is exact, faithful, linear, respectful of the weight filtration and tensor products) is the Hodge realization functor on 1-motives constructed by Deligne in \cite{De74} (thus in particular, $h$ is faithful and exact).
+Suppose moreover that pure objects of $\mathbf{MM}(\FF)$ are semisimple, and that $h$ behaves well with respect to duals, i.e., for every 1-motive $M$ we have a canonical isomorphism $h(M^\ast)\cong h(M)^\vee(1)$ functorial in $M$, where $M^\ast$ is the Cartier dual of $M$ and $-^\vee$ is the dualizing functor in $\mathbf{MM}(\FF)$ in the tannakian sense.
+These requirements are rather basic, and any of the known constructions of a tannakian category of mixed motives (in particular, Nori's $\mathbf{NMM}(\FF)$) satisfies these conditions.

 Given a 1-motive $M$ over $\FF$, thanks to its weight filtration, $M$ fits into a blended extension as in \eqref{eq1} in the abelian category $\mathbf{DM}_1(\FF)$.
 The top left object, the top right object, and the bottom right object (in places of $A_1$, $A_2$, and $A_3$) respectively are the torus part, the abelian part, and the lattice part of $M$.
 Applying $h$ and then further $\fR^H$ to this blended extension we obtain blended extensions $h(M)$ and $\fR^H h(M)$ in the tannakian categories $\mathbf{MM}(\FF)$ and $\mathbf{MHS}$.
-We thus may speak of $\fu(h(M))$, $\fu_{-1}(h(M))$ and $\fu_{-2}(h(M))$, as well as the corresponding objects $\fu(\fR^{H} h(M))$, $\fu_{-1}(\fR^{H} h(M))$ and $\fu_{-2}(\fR^{H} h(M))$ for the Hodge realization of $h(M)$.
+Following the constructions of \S \ref{sec: initial considerations}, we thus may speak of $\fu(h(M))$, $\fu_{-1}(h(M))$ and $\fu_{-2}(h(M))$, as well as the corresponding objects $\fu(\fR^{H} h(M))$, $\fu_{-1}(\fR^{H} h(M))$ and $\fu_{-2}(\fR^{H} h(M))$ for the Hodge realization of $h(M)$.
 The latter three objects, respectively, are canonically contained in the Hodge realizations of the former three objects.
-In fact, the top extension in \eqref{eq10} for $\fR^H h(M)$ is contained in the Hodge realization of the analogous extension for $h(M)$.
+In fact, the top extension in diagram \eqref{eq10} of \S \ref{sec: def of u-1 and u-2} for $\fR^H h(M)$ is contained in the Hodge realization of the analogous extension for $h(M)$.

 Since $\FF$ is algebraically closed and the composition